cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 **Marked Affectivity and Contingent Responsiveness**

 * Important metacognitive techniques for developing reflective capacity in patients with personality disorders
-* Marked affectivity: therapist mirrors patient's affect using a verbal intensifier and locates it as central experience of self
+* **Marked affectivity**: therapist mirrors patient's affect using a verbal intensifier and locates it as central experience of self
 * Encourages metacognitive identification of state of mind and fosters awareness of contingent responsiveness

 **Metacognitive Awareness of Context**